-Join Steve Caplin for an in-depth discussion in this video Adding shading behind the door, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding shading behind the door, part of Photoshop: Creating Perspective.

 We need to make this open door look more realistic, and we can do this by adding a …little shading behind the door.
 So we'll go to the Door layer, and move …one layer down.
 We'll make a new layer and call this One Shadows. …And we can paint directly on this layer using our paintbrush with a large …Soft-edged brush.
 We'll set the foreground color to black, …and we can do this by pressing D, and that key sets the foreground to black and …the background to white.
 Let's lower the opacity to around 40% and …start to paint in behind the door.
 We have a very big brush to start with …and we can use this to add some general shading cast by the door on this bookcase behind.…